 Woolf Works ballet.
+Original music by Max Richter.
 Directed and choreographed by Wayne McGregor.
-Original music by Max Richter.
 Staged 2017 at the Royal Opera House (revival of 2015 production).
 Stars Gary Avis, Matthew Ball, Federico Bonelli, Alessandra Ferri (special appearance), Francesca Hayward, Paul Kay, Sarah Lamb, Steven McRae, Natalia Osipova, Calvin Richardson, Beatriz Stix-Brunell, Akane Takada, Eric Underwood, and Edward Watson supported by other members of the Royal Ballet and students of the Royal Ballet School (Christopher Powney Artistic Director).
 Features soprano Anush Hovhannisyan and speaker Gillian Anderson.
 Koen Kessels conducts the Orchestra of the Royal Opera House (Concert Master Vasko Vassilev).
-There are 3 separate but related works presented, all related to the writings of Virginia Woolf:
+3 separate works are presented, all related to the writings of Virginia Woolf:

 I Now, I Then (based on the 1925 novel Mrs Dalloway), designed by Ciguë